Definition

 4. The answer should not be easy to guess or discover through research.

 KBA questions can be static or dynamic.
-Both static and dynamic schemes rely on the assumption that if someone knows the correct answers to the secret questions, their identity has been confirmed.
+Both methods rely on the assumption that if someone knows the correct answers to the secret questions, their identity has been confirmed.

-In a static scheme, the end user pre-selects the questions he would like to be asked and provides the correct answers.
-The question/answer pairs are stored by the host and used later to verify the person's identity.
-KBA questions can be factual, like "Where did you spend your honeymoon?" or "How many pets do you have?" or they can be about preferences, like "What is your favorite food?" or "Who was your favorite teacher?"
-The problem with static KBA questions is that if someone has shared that information on a social media site, the answer can be easily guessed.
+In a static scheme, the end user preselects the questions to be asked and provides the correct answers.
+The host stores the question-and-answer pairs and uses them later to verify the person's identity.
+KBA questions can be factual, such as: "Where did you spend your honeymoon?" or "How many pets do you have?"
+Or they can be about preferences, such as: "What is your favorite food?" or "Who was your favorite teacher?"
+The problem with static KBA questions is that if someone has shared that information on social media, for example, the answer can be easily guessed.

 In a dynamic scheme, the end user has no idea what question will be asked.
-Instead, the question/answer pairs are determined by harvesting data in public records.
-Examples of dynamic KBA questions are "What was your street address when you were 10 years old?" or "What color Ford Mustang was registered to you in New York State in 2002?"
-Although the answers to dynamic questions could be researched, it would take time -- and time is something the answerer is not given.
-If the respondent does not answer the dynamic question within a certain time period, the question is discarded and treated as a wrong answer.
+Instead, the question-and-answer pairs are selected from harvested data, such as public records.
+Examples of dynamic KBA questions include: "What street address did you live on when you were 10 years old?" or "What color Ford Mustang was registered to you in New York state in 2002?"
+Although the answers to dynamic questions could be researched, it would take time.
+If the respondent does not answer a dynamic question within a certain time period, the question is discarded and treated as a wrong answer.

 Dig Deeper on Identity and access management